 - Fresh fish or seafood, roast chicken or lamb, fried potatoes, or rabbit stew

 - Green salad or vegetables

-- Flan, a light pastry, fresh fruit, or ice cream for dessert
+- Flan, a light pastry, fresh fruit, or ice cream

 - Coffee and liqueur or brandy